WRXinYue/ocean-hub/src/zh/docs/features/mute-and-block.md

 Please consider reporting any users who violate the Terms of Service to the moderators.
 :::

-In Misskey Web, you can see the list of users you have muted or blocked by going to Settings > Mute & Block.
+In Ocean Web, you can see the list of users you have muted or blocked by going to Settings > Mute & Block.

 ## Muting

-If you mute a user, the following content about that user will no longer appear in Misskey:
+If you mute a user, the following content about that user will no longer appear in Ocean:

 - the user's posts (and replies and Renotes to those posts) in the timeline and post search results
 - notifications from that user
-- message history with the user in Misskey chat
+- message history with the user in Ocean chat
 - etc.

-To mute a user in Misskey Web, open the menu on the user's profile page and press the "Mute" button.
+To mute a user in Ocean Web, open the menu on the user's profile page and press the "Mute" button.

 ::: tip
 They will not be notified that you have muted them, and they will not know that you have muted them.